Antrim Road: Cavehill to Bellevue

 The Cavehill Road, which runs Northwest off the Antrim Road, takes its name from Cavehill, a large basaltic hill that dominates the skyline over much of the Antrim Road.
 The Cavehill Road is itself an interface, separating the traditionally Protestant Westland Road and the Catholic areas known as "Little America" although co-operation between community groups aimed at decreasing tensions has increased.
 The Westland estate was previously home to the Shoukri brothers, two dominant figures in the North Belfast Brigade of the UDA who subsequently fell out of favour.
 Cliftonville Golf Club is also located on Westland Road.

 The Antrim Road Police Service of Northern Ireland station is located close to the Cavehill Road junction.
-Nearby is Skegoneill Avenue, the entry to which is marked by the imposing Fortwilliam and Macrory Presbyterian Church, which was opened in 1885. a football stadium of the same name is also located on the Avenue and is the home of the minor league side Brantwood F.C.
+Nearby is Skegoneill Avenue, the entry to which is marked by the imposing Fortwilliam and Macrory Presbyterian Church, which was opened in 1885 and has become a Roman Catholic church in 2019, under the name of Church of the Immaculate Heart of Mary.
+A football stadium also called Skegoneill is also located on the Avenue and is the home of the minor league side Brantwood F.C.
 The ground has also been used by Newington F.C., an NIFL Championship club that originated in the Newington district but which has led a peripatetic existence due to a lack of a home ground.
 The area is also the location for Dunmore Park Camp, a facility used by the Territorial Army to house the North Irish Horse.

 Beyond this section of the road there are the Salisbury and Chichester Park areas, which are largely made up of middle class private housing.
 St Peter's Church, Belfast, a historic Church of Ireland church built in 1900, is found in this section of the Antrim Road, facing the North Circular Road.
 This road leads back to the Crumlin Road, passing through the loyalist Ballysillan area.

 The upper section of the Antrim Road in Belfast is variously known as Downview and Bellevue, with both areas mostly made up of large detached and semi-detached private houses.
 The Somerton Road, which runs alongside the Antrim Road at this part, is the current location of the main synagogue for the Belfast Hebrew Congregation.
 "Lisbreen", the official residence of the Bishop of Down and Connor, is also located on the Somerton Road.
 Belfast Castle is located in Cavehill Country Park overlooking the Antrim Road in the Downview area.
 The Bellevue area is also the location of Belfast Zoo.
 Overlooking the north shore of Belfast Lough, this elevated coastal area enjoys the mildest climate in Belfast and is one of the few areas of the city where palm trees and other semi-tropical plants have been successfully grown.